imandresi/ovh-mail-manager/dev/frontend/README.md

 ## Packaging the Application

-Execute the `gulp` command to compile both the frontend and backend projects, generating an installation zip file ready for deployment on a web server.
+Execute the `npm run gulp` command to compile both the frontend and backend projects, generating an installation zip file ready for deployment on a web server.

 The resulting zip file will be saved in the `/build` directory.